aosabook/500lines/contingent/chapter.rst

    add an edge capturing the fact that this task is an input to the already-running task.

+3. Forget whatever we might have learned last time about the task, since it might make new decisions this time — if the source text of the API guide no longer mentions the Tutorial, for example, then its ``render()`` will no longer ask for the ``title_of()`` the Tutorial document.

-3. Push this task onto the top of the task stack in case it should, in its turn, invoke further tasks in the course of doing its work.
+4. Push this task onto the top of the task stack in case it should, in its turn, invoke further tasks in the course of doing its work.

-4. Invoke the task
+5. Invoke the task
    inside of a ``try...finally`` block that ensures we correctly remove the finished task from the stack even if a task dies by raising an exception.

-5. Return the task’s return value, so that callers of this wrapper will not be able to tell that they have not simply invoked the plain task function itself.
+6. Return the task’s return value, so that callers of this wrapper will not be able to tell that they have not simply invoked the plain task function itself.

-Steps 3 and 4 maintain the task stack itself, which is then used by step 2 to perform the consequences tracking that is our whole reason for building a task stack in the first place.
+Steps 4 and 5 maintain the task stack itself, which is then used by step 2 to perform the consequences tracking that is our whole reason for building a task stack in the first place.